KnossosNET/Knossos.NET/README.md

 <br /><br />
 ## **Tool Quick Launch:**<br />
-Just like mods QuickLaunch, you can launch installed mod development tools with a cmdline argument.
-Windows users have the possibility to create a shortcut to desktop with a click.
-This may be extended to Linux and Mac later on.<br />
+You can launch installed mod development tools with a Command Line argument (just like how you can launch mods with QuickLaunch).<br />
 KnossosNET.exe -tool {tool-id}

 <br /><br />
 ## **Tray Icon Mode:**<br />
 On 1.3.0 a feature to "close to tray" has been implemented, this can be enabled on global settings.<br />
-Additionally, a cmdline argument (-traymode) has been added to Knossos.NET.
+Additionally, a Command Line argument (-traymode) has been added to Knossos.NET.
 By starting in this mode the launcher will start to tray and will not load UI resources until the user opens the UI for the first time.<br />
 The tray icon allow to launch mods directly from there.<br />
 ![TrayIcon](https://i.imgur.com/cWF4WdT.png)

 <br /><br />
 ## **Rendering Mode:**<br />
-From 1.3.0 KnossosNET will render the UI in software mode by default to avoid use of the user GPU, but it can be set to run on hardware gpu rendering.
+From 1.3.0 KnossosNET will render the UI in software mode by default to avoid use of the user GPU, but it can be set to run on hardware GPU rendering.
 <br />
 You can force the hardware rendering mode by using the "-hardware" Command Line argument or by setting an environment variable "KNET_RENDER_MODE" to "hardware".<br />
 For versions older than 1.3.0 hardware rendering is used by default and can be set to run on software mode by using "-software" or KNET_RENDER_MODE" to "software".